1 - Rules

 - 7.3 - Dispensations for 7v7 teams may be applied by contacting the IberCup office.

-- 7.4 - For 7v7 automatically two female players are accepted 1 year overaged.
+- 7.4 - For the Boys 7v7 age categories, two (2) girls players are accepted with 1 year overaged.

 8 - 7-a-side Rules